elastic/kibana/README.md

+just editing a file so I can make a PR to run with flaky test runner
 # Kibana

 Kibana is your window into the [Elastic Stack](https://www.elastic.co/products).
 Specifically, it's a browser-based analytics and search dashboard for Elasticsearch.